Central Iowa Honey Bee Swarm Rescue

 -

-I found a swarm of bees, what do I do?
+I found a swarm, what do I do?

-If you come across a swarm of bees, please contact me.
+If you come across a swarm of honey bees, please contact me as soon as possible.
 I rescue swarms all over Central Iowa.
-Feel free to use the form on my contact page, call or text at (515) 520-2433, or you can reach me by email at: brian@bloodmoneyhoney.com.
+Feel free to use the form on my contact page, call or text me at (515) 520-2433, or send me an email at: brian@bloodmoneyhoney.com.

-If you can, snap a picture of the swarm and send that with your text or email. -
+If you can, snap a picture of the swarm and send that with your text or email.
+I try to respond very quickly! -

 -